Regular Dental Checkup

 How much does a teeth cleaning cost?

-We aim to provide high-quality dental care that’s affordable for our patients in Germantown, MD.
+We aim to provide high-quality dental care that our patients in Germantown, MD can afford.
 Out of pocket cost for any procedure depends on your insurance coverage at the time of the procedure.

 Cleaning, Exam, Full Series of X-Rays, Fluoride: $0 – $378See All Office Fees